jupyter-lsp/jupyterlab-lsp/JEP.md

 The current implementation can be improved by:
-1. embedding cell identifiers (and possibly metadata) as comments in the virual document at a place corresponding to the start of each cell (in jupytext-compatible way), to enable easier calculation of positions and implementation of refactoring features (e.g. linting with black) that add or remove lines (which is not currently possible),
+1. embedding cell identifiers (and possibly metadata) as comments in the virtual document at a place corresponding to the start of each cell (in jupytext-compatible way), to enable easier calculation of positions and implementation of refactoring features (e.g. linting with black) that add or remove lines (which is not currently possible),
    - adding metadata might be required to enable polyglot SOS notebooks, see discussion in [#282](https://github.com/krassowski/jupyterlab-lsp/issues/282)
-   - one might consider if it is worth to delegate this task to jupytext; this would necessitate moving the notebook concatenation logic to the server extension, with a positive side effect of exposing it for re-use by other clients, but with a potential downsides of the need to frequently transfer the entire notebook (on each debounced keypress) to the server extension (which could be alleviated if implemented via delta/diffs; this adds more logic but given that notebooks is just a JSON it might be feasible to use an existing tool) and with a downside of having the notebook-virtual document position transformation code on both backend and frontend as the frontend part cannot be easily (or at al?) eliminated; as this option looks promising it will be investiagated once current performance shortcomings are resolved.
+   - one might consider if it is worth to delegate this task to jupytext; this would necessitate moving the notebook concatenation logic to the server extension, with a positive side effect of exposing it for re-use by other clients, but with a potential downsides of the need to frequently transfer the entire notebook (on each debounced keypress) to the server extension (which could be alleviated if implemented via delta/diffs; this adds more logic but given that notebooks is just a JSON it might be feasible to use an existing tool) and with a downside of having the notebook-virtual document position transformation code on both backend and frontend as the frontend part cannot be easily (or at al?) eliminated; as this option looks promising it will be investigated once current performance shortcomings are resolved.
    - see futher discussion in [#467](https://github.com/krassowski/jupyterlab-lsp/issues/467)
-2. formalizing grammar of substituting magics with equivalent or placeholder (which is allows for one-to-one mapping of magics to code that can be understood by standard refactoring tools and back to the magics after the code was transformed by the refactoring tools, for examle moved to another file), see [#347](https://github.com/krassowski/jupyterlab-lsp/issues/347)
+2. formalizing grammar of substituting magics with equivalent or placeholder (which allows for one-to-one mapping of magics to code that can be understood by standard refactoring tools and back to the magics after the code was transformed by the refactoring tools, for example moved to another file), see [#347](https://github.com/krassowski/jupyterlab-lsp/issues/347)
 3. abstracting the communication layer between client and server so that different mechanisms can be used for such communication, for example:
    - custom, manually managed websocket between by client and jupyter server extension (existing solution),
-   - websocket managed reusing the kernel comms (acting as a transparent proxy but reducing the number of dependencies since in the context of Jupter the kernel comms are expected to be present either way), see the propsed implementation in [#278](https://github.com/krassowski/jupyterlab-lsp/pull/278)
+   - websocket managed reusing the kernel comms (acting as a transparent proxy but reducing the number of dependencies since in the context of Jupyter the kernel comms are expected to be present either way), see the proposed implementation in [#278](https://github.com/krassowski/jupyterlab-lsp/pull/278)
    - direct connection to a cloud service providing language intelligence as a service, e.g. [sourcegraph](https://about.sourcegraph.com/).

 There are also smaller fires to put out in the current implementation which we believe do not warrant further discussion; however, we want to enumerate those to assure a potentially concerned reader that those topics are being looked at and considered a priority due to the immediate impact on user and/or developer experience: